On sale date: August 11, 2026

 In this sensitive and affecting manga debut, this story follows the lives of two Japanese war brides following WWII, and the simmering tensions around identity, sexuality, and cultural change as their country rebuilds from the devastation.

 After Japan lost the War, the country was thrown into devastation.
-And no one felt this devastation as much as its women, who were forced into menial jobs, fell into sex work, and pawned off as war brides to American G.I.s.
+No one felt this devastation as much as Japanese women, who, left with few paths to choose from, took low-wage jobs, fell into sex work, and wed American G.I.s.
 In their affecting graphic novel debut, Marina Lisa Komiya follows the lives of two Japanese women and the American soldiers they marry in this tumultuous time period.

 Best friends (and possibly more) before the War, Haru and Yoriko are separated in the evacuation of their town during the air raids.
 As they search for each other afterward, Haru gets by as a waitress, while Yoriko sells her body at a brothel.
 Their fortunes change when they each meet respectful American soldiers, who take their hand.
 Arthur, a Japanese American, grapples with the inner conflict of his dual identity, while Scott is at once fascinated by Japanese culture and wracked with guilt over the destruction American forces have wrought.